How the permit scheme works

 - no rear seats

-- an open back, or a back which is separate to the main cab such as a closed cab pick-up
+- a back which is separate to the main cab such as a closed cab pick-up

 - What the permit provides

 Householders who qualify will receive one permit allowing 12 individual visits to the HWRC network within a 12 month period.
-Once 12 visits have been made, the site staff will retain the permit and householders can reapply for another permit.
+Once 12 visits have been made, the site staff will retain the permit and householders can reapply for another permit at a cost of £15.

 The calculation of 12 visits per year is based on the average user's frequency of visits, which equates to approx once per month.
 Some householders will have a need to visit more often than this (e.g. if they have a large garden), so in special circumstances additional permits may be granted.

-Height barriers are in place at both the Southampton and Portsmouth HWRCs.
+Height barriers are in place at both the Southampton HWRC.
 Please check in advance the height of your vehicle and the barrier opening times.

 If you own the vehicle to which a permit is assigned, any member of your household or another driver you designate can use the permit to visit the site in that vehicle to dispose of household waste, but this will count as one of the 12 allocated visits on the permit.